lhm0/rotating_sphere/Rotating LED Sphere – RP2040 POV Display.md

 # Rotating LED Sphere – RP2040 POV Display
 **UPDATE May 10th, 2025**
 I am currently working on an update of the power supply.
 The idea is to replace the 12V power plug with an USB-C PD (power delivery) power supply.
 I am interested in the CH224K, which manages the voltage negotiation with the USB PD.
 This would allow us to use a standard USB-C charger (probably about 25 - 35 W) for supplying the device.
 USB power delivery can provide 5, 9, 12, 15, or 20V.
-This is exactly the range needed for the rotating sphere.
+This is exactly the range needed for the rotating sphere and would resolve the power supply issue described below.
 At the same time I will replace the motor power regulator with a stronger one.
 Currently, the motor current cannot go above 2A, which is just barely sufficient.

 If you are interested, stay tuned.
 However, it will definitely take 4 weeks, probably more, to get it done.